c-mauderer/Master-Clock/README.md

 just increasing the voltage to 10 V, I can avoid the currents over 20 mA and therefore stick to the smaller range.

-A few detailed minutes of the recording are shown here:
+A recording with the length of a few minutes is shown here:

 ![Current consumption for 220 µF](./Measurements/current_220uF_10V.png)